whayn/battery-life-tracker/README.md

    - Check `Stop the task if it runs longer than` and set it to `1 hour`.
    - Ensure other options are set as needed.

-8. **Finish**:
-   - Click `OK` to create the task.
-   - If prompted, enter your user credentials to save the task.
+8. Click `OK` to create the task (If prompted, enter your user credentials to save the task.)

 ## Building Instructions